top of page

 Jan 254 min read

-Your Compass in Words: Creating a Personal Mission Statement and Ethos Most of us do have a mission—whether we’ve written it down or not.
-It’s in how we show up when we’re tired.
-What we protect.
-What we tolerate.
-What we keep doing when nobody’s watching.
+Your Compass in Words: Creating a Personal Mission Statement and Ethos Most of us have a mission—whether we’ve written it down or not.
+It’s reflected in how we show up when we’re tired.
+It’s in what we protect, what we tolerate, and what we keep doing when nobody’s watching.
 But when life gets loud—stress, conflict, opportunity, fear—our “default settings” can hijack us.
-That’s where a personal mission statement and ethos earns its keep.
-It’s not a motivational poster.
-It’s a compass: a short s
+That’s where a personal mission statement and ethos come into play.
+It’s not just a motivational poster.
+I

 gbucknell